Representation Bias in Data: A Survey on Identification and Resolution Techniques: An Overview of Representation Bias

 \subsection{Reasons for Representation Bias}

+Bias has been studied in the statistical community for a long time ~\cite{neyman1936contributions} but social data, increasingly used for policy decision-making and by social scientists and digital humanities scholars, presents a set of different challenges~\cite{olteanu2019social,fairmlbook,barocas2016big}.
+At a high level, bias in social data means certain subpopulations in data are more heavily weighted or represented due to systematic favoritism.
+It is a deviation from expectation in data and is recognized as a subtle error that sometimes goes unnoticed, causing skewed outcomes, low accuracy levels, and analytical errors.
+These biases are sometimes introduced to the data due to cognitive biases~\cite{harding2004cognitive,haselton2015evolution} in human reporting or flawed data collection or preprocessing.
+We refer the reader to~\cite{olteanu2019social,hammersley1997bias} for more information about the general topic of biases in social data, the origins, and various types.

-Representation bias happens for a variety of reasons with no consensus on an exact set of grounds.
-With that in mind, we seek the origins for representation bias in one or more of the following:
+The center point of this survey, representation bias, happens for a variety of reasons with no consensus on an exact set of grounds.
+With that in mind, we seek the origins of representation bias in one or more of the following:

-\paragraph{Historical Bias} Historical bias is ``the already existing bias due to the socio-technical issues in the world''~\cite{mehrabi2021survey}.
-An example of historical bias can be found in Google's image search result.
-Searching for term `CEO United States', the results are dominated by images of male CEOs and showing fewer female CEO images.
-This is due to the fact that only 8.1\% of Fortune 500 CEOs are women, causing the search results to be biased towards male CEOs.
-This problem has previously been shown for a variety of job titles such as `CEO' in~\cite{langston2015ceo} and Google had alleged to have resolved it.
-These search results are indeed reflecting the reality, however, whether the search algorithms should mirror this reality or not may depend on the application and is another issue to consider.
+\paragraph{\textbf{Historical Bias}} Historical bias is ``the already existing bias due to the socio-technical issues in the world''~\cite{mehrabi2021survey}.
+An example of historical bias can be found in Google's image search results.
+Searching for the term ``CEO United States'', the results are dominated by images of male CEOs and show fewer female CEO images.
+This is because only 8.1\% of Fortune 500 CEOs are women, causing the search results to be biased towards male CEOs.
+This problem has previously been shown for a variety of job titles, such as `CEO' in~\cite{langston2015ceo}, and Google had alleged to have resolved it.
+These search results are indeed reflecting reality.
+However, whether the search algorithms should mirror this reality or not may depend on the application and is another issue to consider.